 - Must have sufficient income for repayment

-Founded in 2013, BorrowersFirst used to offer online personal loans with fixed interest rates that make for reliable repayments from one month to the next.
+Founded in 2013, BorrowersFirst was an invite-only service that offered online personal loans with fixed interest rates.
 Its origination fee was built into the cost of the loan.
-And as long as you made timely payments, you don’t have to worry about any hidden fees or costs.
+And as long as you made timely payments, you didn’t have to worry about any hidden fees or costs.

 When did BorrowersFirst stop offering personal loans?

 It claims to have sent out letters to current borrowers before the company shut down.
-But some customers have complained that it did not adequately informing customers.
-Its website is still up but the phone lines are disconnected.
-Its website says that it can no longer provide new information to current customers.
+But some customers have complained that it didn’t adequately inform them of its termination.
+While its website is still up — and provides former borrowers with its partners’ contact info — the phone lines have been disconnected.

-Your credit score isn’t the only thing that counts when you apply for a loan with Upstart.
-This peer-to-peer lender considers factors like your level of education and GPA, making it a great option for recent college graduates.
-Once approved, you could get funded the next day.
+Upstart considers your credit score alongside other factors like your level of education and GPA, making it a great option for recent college graduates.
+It’s a respected peer-to-peer lender and once approved, you could receive your loan as soon as the next business day.